 The DIY approach used non-hierarchical consensus decision making and group facilitation.
 These methods were effective could be used in practical rural skills training camps.
 The squatting of sites caused the camps to be in confrontation with the police.
 This led to their suppression.
 It is better to have a legitimate camping site and cause for being there.

 - To EDUCATE ourselves and others on the issues so we can form our own views and drive reform.

 - To EMPOWER ourselves by learning and teaching practical skills.
 With these skills we create working examples of sustainable living and livelihoods as a direct demonstration of what can be done.

 - To PRACTICE how to cooperate and gain shared understanding of how we can work together over longer periods to solve problems.

 ‘‘Find supporters and resources, Organise and deliver recruitment and education workshops, Gather pioneers, Provide training for dialectic and collective decision making, Find locations and support for training events and camps, Organise, publicise and deliver campaigns for reform…. ’’

 So far our plans include: litter picking, personal development and rural skills training.
 Rural skills involves developing the capacity to deploy a low impact portable training camp.
 Initially the specific skills we are focusing on are: Coppice and standard traditional woodland management, hedge laying and restoration, basket making, locally grown materials e.g. willow, Hazel, plant fibres and food.
-We are interested in working with a wide range of people pain involved in and belong to particularly ex-servicemen and women who are looking for outdoor work to get
+We are interested in working with a wide range of people, particularly ex-servicemen and women who are looking for outdoor work to get involved in.